NoUhMaybeUNT/Supervised-Machine-Learning-Assignment/src/README.md

 This solution builds the Figure 7.1 dataset, trains a decision tree on e1–e18, and predicts e19 and e20.
 It also prints a text view of the tree and saves a PNG visualization.

-These instructions are generic and use only paths relative to the repository root folder: Supervised-Machine-Learning-Assignment.

 One-time setup (create a venv in the repo)
 Run these commands from the repository root (Supervised-Machine-Learning-Assignment):